-&lt;sup>1 The Guide Sheet is intended to assist students in course selection with consultation from the faculty advisor.
+1 The Guide Sheet is intended to assist students in course selection with consultation from the faculty advisor.

-&lt;sup>2 Selected courses are offered each year; others are offered in alternating years.
+2 Selected courses are offered each year; others are offered in alternating years.
 See the LIS website for further information (morgridge.du.edu/programs/library-and-information-science/).

-Library and Information Science Program Specialization Guidesheet School Libraries Concentration
+Library and Information Science Program Specialization Guidesheet1 Special Libraries